alptugan/blog-teaching/content/Knowledge/Quotes.md

   - wide-page
 ---
 A carefully curated collection of quotes can serve as a wellspring of motivation and creativity.
 Whether they originate from historical figures who have left indelible marks on the world or non-historical individuals whose words resonate with universal truths, these quotations provide invaluable insights that can spark new ideas and perspectives.
 A repository of quotations is more than a collection; it's a dynamic tool for personal and professional growth.
 By drawing from the wisdom of both historical and non-historical individuals, we enrich our own perspectives and continually find new sources of inspiration and motivation.

+- If you need it, somebody else need it.
+So do it open-source.
+(ME)

 > [!todo]- The following Github repo includes thousands of quotations with author information via node package,
 >  [link](https://github.com/dwyl/quotes)